Xananax/docker-php/readme.md

     - `www/`: Server root
       - `html/`: Document root
         - `index.php`: A generated index.php with `<?php info()?>` and other useful diagnostics.

+This directory is portable; once generated, you're free to tuck it wherever is more convenient

 Many environment variables are available to control where and how all of this fits.